swiftlang/swift-evolution/proposals/0096-dynamictype.md

 ## Impact on Existing Code

 Adopting this proposal will break code and require migration support.
-The postfix property syntax must change to a operator call.
+The postfix property syntax must change to an operator call.

 ## Alternatives Considered